 - 1U 19" rack mount

-- · Very low power consumption (typical 20W) all important with today's power charges in data centres
+- Very low power consumption (typical 20W) all important with today's power charges in data centres

 - Two small fans are the only moving parts for high reliability

 - Dual 120/230V AC power feed

 - IPv6 built in from the start

-- · Gigabit performance
+· Gigabit performance

 The FB600 series are provided in a number of variants.
-This manual is for the FB6202.
+This manual is for the FB6302.
 This variant includes:

-- Layer 2 Tunnelling Protocol (L2TP) to terminate PPP connections (e.g. broadband lines) - Border Gateway Protocol, to allow routes to be announced and accepted from peering BGP routers.
+Border Gateway Protocol, to allow routes to be announced and accepted from peering BGP routers.

 1.1.2.1.
-FB6202 Gigabit L2TP LNS with detailed monitoring of all lines
+FB6302 Gigabit BGP router